Nurturing Ourselves

 My greatest joy in life has always been family.

-As mothers and women, we sometimes give so much of ourselves to others that we neglect our own well-being (I know this to be true for me!).
+As mothers and women, we sometimes give so much of ourselves to others that we neglect our own well-being.
+This becomes a depleting and ever vicious cycle.

 You’ve heard it a million times: “You can’t pour from an empty cup.